ChefsSlaad/foundry_swag_docker/README.md

 # Preparations
 The preparations are about making sure you have everything ready to install and run foundry.

-Besides the licence key and the static ip (which I assume you already have), you will also need a domain name, as that is what the letsencrypt ssl certificate is attached to.
+## Getting Foundry-VTT
+Before you get started you'll need to have [bought foundry-vtt](https://foundryvtt.com/purchase/) and have received your license.

 ## Getting a domain name
 You basically have two choices: a fancy pansy full domain like `AgeOfWorms.com` or `TheCityOfSharn.org` (or whatever you campaign or setting is called), or a free subdomain like `mycampaign.duckdns.org`.
 The `.org`, `.com` and `.net` domains are paid and usually start at $8 per year, while duckdns.org is completely free.
 If you want a full domain name, shop arround a bit.
 Prices vary and sometimes you can get the domain at a discount.